all-of-us/raw-data-repository/rest-api/offline/README.md

 This data is generated anew on a nightly basis (run by cron), performing the following two steps:

-* Using a series of SQL statements (sharded by participant ID), generate CSV files in GCS where every row contains a participant ID and some relevant info (see metrics_export.py)
+* Using a series of SQL statements (sharded by participant ID), generate CSV files in GCS where every row contains a participant ID and some relevant info (see metrics_export.py).
+  The three files contain participant data, a history of HPO IDs for participants, and a history of questionnaire response answers for participants.
+The participant data file will have one row per participant; the latter two can have many rows per participant (including changes in values over time.)
 * Run an pipeline (see metrics_pipeline.py) which in a series of MRs:
 	* Writes out a processing metrics version
 	* Joins all the CSV data together by participant ID